Recording Connection Audio Institute - Learn One on One in a Real Recording Studio

-Roanoke-Lynchburg Recording Connection Audio School
+Recording Connection is

-Your ROANOKE-LYNCHBURG, VIRGINIA MUSIC RECORDING SCHOOL
+Your ROANOKE, VIRGINIA MUSIC RECORDING SCHOOL ALTERNATIVE

-Why spend upwards of 10-50 thousand dollars to go to a music engineering trade school somewhere, when for a fraction of that amount you can go to music school in a real recording studio in the Roanoke-Lynchburg area?
+Why spend upwards of 20-50 thousand dollars to go to a music engineering trade school somewhere, when for a fraction of that amount you can go to our music school alternative in a real recording studio in the Roanoke-Lynchburg area?
 Be smart, learn from the pros, and get connected as you get educated.
 Our music recording school alternative is the smartest, most cost efficient way to learn audio engineering and music production.

 The cities of Lynchburg and Roanoke lie along a 55-mile stretch of Highway 460 in the Blue Ridge Mountains of western Virginia.
 Although not a region many people associate with the music business in general, the Roanoke-Lynchburg area serves as a cultural hub for the region, and has a rich history in music, particularly with mountain music and 'Piedmont Blues', a particular fingerstyle guitar sound.
 The musical heritage of this area continues today with local bands and musicians regularly playing in venues throughout the area, in styles that include folk, rock, country, rap and others.
 Notable musicians with ties to the Roanoke-Lynchburg area include country singer/songwriter Phil Vassar, Piedmont blues pioneer Luke Jordan, Christian rap-turned-alternative band dcTalk, and singer Wayne Newton, to name a few.